Nathan Tefft (Department Chair)

 Pettengill Hall, Room 274

-Tefft has ongoing research and interests in health and health-related behaviors including obesity, smoking, vaping, mental health, alcohol consumption, fatal automobile crashes, and dietary supplements; health in the context of labor markets, macroeconomic fluctuations, taxation, and safety net programs.
+Tefft’s research reflects his interests in risky health behaviors and health policy.
+His projects include studies of obesity, smoking, vaping, mental health, alcohol consumption, fatal automobile crashes, and dietary supplements, typically in the context of labor markets, macroeconomic fluctuations, or government policies that impact these behaviors.

 Ph.D. in Economics, University of Wisconsin-Madison

 Fields of interest:

 Applied microeconomics and econometrics with topical interests in health, labor, and public economics.